gurditsingh/hydeout/_posts/test.md

  - **Inner Join :**  Inner join type is Supported and it's not not Stateful
  - **Left Outer Join :** Conditionally supported, must specify watermark on right + time constraints for correct results, optionally specify watermark on left for all state cleanup.
- - **Right Outer Join :** Right Outer join type is supported when streaming DataFrame on right side of the join and it's not Stateful.
+ - **Right Outer Join :** Conditionally supported, must specify watermark on left + time constraints for correct results, optionally specify watermark on right for all state cleanup.
  - **Full Outer Join :** Full Outer join type is not Supported.

 ## why is this a Stateful operation?